mcrosson/accessible.tips/content/tips/faq-contributing.md

 If submitting content or copy edits, please note the following

 - Each 2nd level heading should have the <code>{{&lt; back_to_top &gt;}}</code> short code on the line following the heading
+  - The `Changelog` heading is exempt from this rule as it is used for the `Back to top` and `Back to ToC` page links
 - Each 3rd or higher level heading should have the <code>{{&lt; end_section &gt;}}</code> or <code>{{&lt; back_to_top &gt;}}</code> shortcode present at the end of the section.
 Use your best judgement on which of these two shortcodes to use
 - If there are any sections beyond `Changelog`, the table of contents must be enabled
 - When naming files, categories, tags and similar: use dashes ( `-` ) for separating words.
 Changes using Snakes ( `_` ) or `CamelCase` will **not** be approved for inclusion